-9. Medical Corps and Medical Service Corps.
-Navy Medicine needs leaders with knowledge and significant recent experience in a variety of settings including operational medicine and current peacetime health care delivery initiatives.
-Additional experience in Joint Medical operations is valued.
-The Navy requires officers who have the energy to create and communicate the organization's vision, as well as build and motivate teams to accomplish that vision.
+- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE AND STAFF CORPS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF REAR ADMIRAL - 6.
+FEO Considerations.
+The flag officer selected for promotion from the FEO competitive category will be detailed as the Commander, Navy Reserve Forces Command.
+The officer selected to this position should demonstrate proven leadership potential with a broad understanding of Navy Reserve Force composition, administration and capability.
+Specifically, the candidate must possess a detailed understanding of the strategic direction of the Navy Reserve Force, and the Navy Reserve Force's contribution to the National Defense Strategy. - 7.
+SHCE Considerations.
+Navy Medicine needs leaders with knowledge and significant recent experience in a variety of settings including operational medicine, joint medical operations and current military and civilian peacetime health care delivery initiatives.
+The Navy requires officers who have the energy to create and communicate the organization's vision, as well as building and motivating teams to accomplish that vision.
 They must understand and use best business tools and clinical practices in managing our military population's health.
-They must possess broad knowledge in the support of the operating forces as well as acknowledged leadership within their specialty.
-Those selected must have demonstrated exceptional managerial skill and professional competence in executive and staff roles both in support of the fleet and within the Naval shore establishment.
-Although there is no set career path for upward mobility, those you select will be placed in positions that require broad military and medical perspectives beyond the Department of the Navy.
+They must possess broad knowledge in the support of the operating forces as well as acknowledged leadership within their specialty especially during this period of unprecedented change that is occurring in military healthcare.
+The flag officer selected must have demonstrated exceptional executive skills, proven medical leadership and professional achievement in executive and staff roles both in support of the fleet and within the Naval shore establishment.
+Although there is no set career path for upward mobility, the flag officer you select will be placed in positions that require broad military and medical perspectives beyond the Department of the Navy.